hwk06023/SONATA/README.md

 sonata-asr path/to/audio.wav --diarize --offline-diarize --offline-config ~/.sonata/models/offline_config.yaml
 ```

-> **Note:** For online mode, you need to have access permissions to the [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) model.
-Please visit the model page and accept the terms of use to gain access.
+> **Note:** For online speaker diarization, you need to have access permissions to both [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) models.
+Please visit both model pages and accept the terms of use to gain access.
+This is required for all languages.

 #### Common CLI Options: